 - 1. Students are required to read materials, follow instructions and call the Financial Aid Office regarding their financial aid status.
 Your status may also be viewed at MyNPC. - 2.
 The Family Educational Rights and Privacy Act of 1974 prohibits the release of financial aid information without the student's written consent.
 All information provided will be kept confidential. - 3.
-The financial aid award year for NPC includes fall semester, spring semester and summer session(s). - A student must file a new Free Application for Federal Student Aid (FAFSA) each financial aid award year.
-FAFSA is available January 1 of each year. - 5.
+The financial aid award year for NPC includes fall semester, spring semester and summer session(s). - 4.
+A student must file a new Free Application for Federal Student Aid (FAFSA) each financial aid award year.
+Beginning 2016, the FAFSA is available October 1 for the following academic year. - 5.
 A student may only receive Title IV Aid from one institution per semester.